chandankumar123456/Vehicle-Number-Plate-Detection/README.md

 ## Description

 This project is a Flask web application that performs vehicle number plate detection using YOLO (You Only Look Once) models.
-The application allows users to upload images or stream live video for real-time number plate detection.
+The application allows users to stream live video for real-time number plate detection.

 ## Features

-- Upload images or stream live video for vehicle number plate detection.
+- Stream live video for vehicle number plate detection.
 - Display detected number plates on the web interface.
 - Responsive design with separate CSS files for home and index pages.

 ## Tech Stack

 - **Backend**: Flask
-- **Machine Learning**: YOLOv5 or YOLOv7 (choose based on your implementation)
+- **Machine Learning**: YOLOv7
 - **Frontend**: HTML, CSS, JavaScript
 - **Deployment**: Render.com